ishaanjav/Fingerprint_Authentication/README.md

 **While this is one of my simpler, demo Android apps, I do have some other repositories that serve more useful purposes** and make use of APIs like the [Microsoft Face API](https://azure.microsoft.com/en-us/services/cognitive-services/face/), [Kairos API](https://www.kairos.com/docs/), [Google Maps SDK](https://developers.google.com/maps/documentation/android-sdk/intro) and more.
 Below is a list of some of those repositories:

 - [**Face Analyzer**](https://github.com/ishaanjav/Face_Analyzer): The purpose of this Android app is to utilize the Microsoft Face API to not only detect individual faces in an image, but also for each face provide information such as emotions, the estimated age, gender, and more.
 [README](https://github.com/ishaanjav/Face_Analyzer/blob/master/README.md)
+- [**Kairos Face Recognition**](https://github.com/ishaanjav/Kairos_Face_Recognition): The purpose of this Android app is to use Kairos's SDK for Android in order to implement facial recognition.
+Features of this app include: registering and identifying users when given an image.
+[README](https://github.com/ishaanjav/Kairos_Face_Recognition/blob/master/README.md)